Uvacoder/port-greweb/_posts/2013-07-10-q-a-promise-library.md

 It is **composable** because the `then` method will unify any Promise returned as a result of the callback with the current Promise (act like a map or flatmap).
-Q also have a `Q.all` helper for combining an Array of Promise into one big Promise.
+[Q][1] also has a `Q.all` helper for combining an Array of Promise into one big Promise.

 ## A solution against the [Pyramid of Doom][10] effect

 *Javascript* is by nature an **asynchronous language** based on an [event loop][7] which enqueue events.
 As a consequence, there is no way to block long actions (like Image Loading, ajax requests, other events), but everything is instead asynchronous:
-Most of Javascript APIs are using **callbacks** - functions called when the event has succeed.
+Most of Javascript APIs are using **callbacks** - functions called when the event has succeeded.

-**Problem with callbacks** is when you start to have a lot of asynchronous actions, then it fastly becomes the [Callback Hell](http://callbackhell.com/).
+**Problem with callbacks** is when you start having a lot of asynchronous actions.
+It quickly becomes a [Callback Hell](http://callbackhell.com/).

 ### Example

 Here is a simple illustration, let's say we have 2 functions, one for **retrieving some photos meta-infos from Flickr** with a search criteria: `getFlickrJson(search, callback)`, another for **loading an image from one photo meta-info**: `loadImage(json, callback)`.
-Of-course both functions are asynchonous so need a callback to be called with a result.
+Of-course both functions are asynchonous so they need a callback to be called with a result.

 With this callback approach, we can then write: